App Manager

 Manifest no longer crashes if the size of the manifest is too long.
 Generated manifest are now more accurate than before.

-APKS.
-Now, open it with AM.
-There is no progress dialog to display the installation
+There is no progress dialog to display the installation progress.

-If you cannot interact with the current page, wait until the
+There is no progress dialog to display the installation progress.
+If you cannot interact with the current page, wait until the installation is finished.

 In the Settings page, a new option is added which can be used to remove all blocking rules configured within App Manager.